m0xpd/SubHarmonics/Applications/ClockDivision_and_RhythmGeneration.md

 You can set up the base pattern with m & n and introduce variation by
 * changing the 'phase' and
-* switching between the internal modulators by appliying CV changes to the Mix input.
+* switching between the internal modulators by applying CV changes to the Mix input.

 **SubHarmonics** generates
 * melody, using its VCO,